 Plant Breeding for Food Security: The Global Impact of Plant Genetics in Rice Production

-On Thursday May 28th, the Plant Breeding Center, in collaboration with the Confucius Institute, hosted the Plant Breeding for Food Security symposium.
-The symposium focused on the global impact of plant genetics to rice production in honor of the work of UC Davis Alumnus and Adjunct Professor, Dr. Gurdev Khush.
-Over 200 guests came from all over the world to attend the day-long symposium to discuss the advances of global production in rice, wheat, and tomato, the future obstacles that face an ever-growing world population, and the technologies that will revolutionize farming and food production.
+On Thursday, May 28th, 2018 the Plant Breeding Center in collaboration with the Confucius Institute, hosted the Plant breeding for Food Sesymposium.symposium focused on the global impact of plant genetics to rice production in honor of the work of UC Davis Alumnus and Adjunct Professor, Dr. Gurdev Khush.
+Over 200 guest came from all over the world to attend the day-long symposium to discuss the advances of global production in rice, wheat, tomato, the future obstacles that face an ever-growing world population, and the technologies that will revolutionize farming and food production.